labs42io/web-automation/README.md

 Assertions are written using [chai](https://www.chaijs.com/).

 ### Browser specific tests
-To run a test using only a specific browser, you can use [tags](https://cucumber.io/docs/cucumber/api/#tags):
+To run a test against a specific browser use [tags](https://cucumber.io/docs/cucumber/api/#tags):

 ```gherkin
 Feature: Performing a Google Search